drajashe/Zillow-Zestimate---Kaggle-Project/README.md

 ## Run
 In a terminal or command window, navigate to the top-level project directory Zillow_zestimate_error/zillow (that contains this README) and run one of the following commands:

-ipython notebook RLatimerZillow.ipynb.ipynb
+ipython notebook drajashe_Project_Zillow.ipynb
 or

-jupyter notebook RLatimerZillow.ipynb.ipynb
+jupyter notebook drajashe_Project_Zillow.ipynb
 This will open the Jupyter Notebook software and project file in your browser.

 ## Data